smmckay/quex-mirror/doc/source/basic-concepts/modes.rst

   #.
 Inheritance control, specifying if the mode can be inherited or
      not.

-.. describe:: List of base modes
+.. describe:: Pattern-Action Pairs

   #.
-Base modes from which behavior is inherited.
+Patterns which are lurking to cause actions and send tokens.

+.. describe:: Event Handlers

+  #.
+On-Incidence definitions for 'on_failure', 'on_end_of_stream',
+     etc.

 In terms of software design patterns :cite:`Gamma1994design` modes are implemented applying the *strategy pattern*.
 All behavior of a mode is controlled by a set of function pointers.
 Changing a mode means changing the set of function pointers.
-One of those function pointers is the *analyzer function* which runs the state machine that detects lexemes in incoming data streams.
+One of those function pointers is the *lexer function* which runs the state machine that detects lexemes in incoming data streams.